22 Examples Of Body Language Attraction

 Confident body language is typically expansive body language.
 While people who are nervous or uncertain frequently try to make themselves smaller, while confident people effectively and happily take up space.
 This can be seen in the posture of confident people; instead of having curved shoulders and downcast eyes, a confident person will likely have a straight back, with shoulders rolled back, and eyes directed ahead.
 Confident people are also typically quick to lean into others for introductions and greetings, and may be more likely to be able to stand still or rest than people who are more insecure, nervous, or uncertain.

 Confident body language also usually involves nonverbal communication that involves some body language and some facial expressions.
-Confident people may feel more comfortable smiling, for instance, and may have a “resting” or standard expression that conveys calm and openness.
+People with confident body language may feel more comfortable smiling, for instance, and may have a “resting” or standard expression that conveys calm and openness.
 Confident people may also exhibit body language that suggests strength and humor, and may take up the space designated to them with wide shoulders, relaxed legs, and open palms.

 What does body language tell you?